Opinion | How Republicans will sabotage a full accounting of Trump’s insurrection

 This has caused some hand-wringing about whether a “bipartisan” accounting into the attack is possible, one similar to that produced by the 9/11 Commission, the model for this one.

-But it’s hard to see how a bipartisan accounting on the insurrection is possible, especially if it is going to include a full reckoning with Trump’s role in it.
+But it’s hard to see how a bipartisan accounting on the insurrection is possible, especially if it is going to include a full reckoning with Donald Trump’s role in it.

 I’ve got new detail on what’s at issue in the argument over the commission, and it appears to involve the scope of what will be examined.